-5.1 A valid application has been submitted for the development highlighted within this report accordingly Hartlepool Borough Council as Local Planning Authority is required to make a decision on this application.
+2.1 A valid application has been submitted for the development highlighted within this report accordingly Hartlepool Borough Council as Local Planning Authority is required to make a decision on this application.
 This report outlines the material considerations in relation to the proposal and presents a recommendation.

-- 5.2 There is no planning history at the application site that would be of material relevance to the development of this site. - 5.3 Within the vicinity of the site, at Blue House Farm Newton Bewley an application has recently been approved at planning committee on 25 November 2015 for a solar installation approximately 1km to the southeast (H/2015/0316). - 5.4 A formal screening opinion was issued on 27th March 2015 by the Local Authority which confirmed that, having applied the criteria outlined in schedule 2 of the Regulations, that it was the opinion of the Council that the development as proposed would not be likely to have significant effects upon the environment by reason of factors such as the nature of the development, its size and location.
+- 2.2 The application was previously considered at the planning committee meeting held on 16th December 2015.
+Members took the decision to defer the determination of the application until the following Planning Committee, to allow for a site visit to take place so that Members could familiarise themselves with the access arrangements to the site and the to allow for the clarification of the Agricultural Land Classification of the Site. - 2.3 Since the last committee the objector (via George F White) has submitted an Agricultural Land Classification report.
+A rebuttal from Reading Agricultural Consultants has been submitted by the agent and Natural England have provided comments with regard to this matter. - 2.4 These matters are fully discussed in the relevant sections of the following report. - 2.5 There is no planning history at the application site that would be of material relevance to the development of this site. - 2.6 Within the vicinity of the site, at Blue House Farm Newton Bewley an application has recently been approved at planning committee on 25 November 2015 for a solar installation approximately 1km to the southeast (H/2015/0316). - 2.7 A formal screening opinion was issued on 27th March 2015 by the Local Authority which confirmed that, having applied the criteria outlined in schedule 2 of the Regulations, that it was the opinion of the Council that the development as proposed would not be likely to have significant effects upon the environment by reason of factors such as the nature of the development, its size and location.
 The applicant was advised therefore that an EIA was not required.

-- 5.5 Approval is sought for a period of 40 years for the installation of a solar farm at the site with a maximum generation capacity of 5MWh per annum.
-The proposal comprises fixed tilt, ballast mounted PV solar array which will feed into the electrical grid under permitted development rights enjoyed under section 17 of the Town and Country planning General Permitted Development Order.
-The electricity generated would notionally be capable of powering up to 1700 homes. - 5.6 After a period of 40 years the land will be returned to agricultural use.

-- 5.7 The physical presence of the array would consist of 18768 panels at a 20 degree angle, some 2.4 metres in height, laid out in east to west rows with spacing of approximately 5 metres to prevent over shadowing.
-The solar radiation is converted into electricity and converted onsite by on site convertors into an AC current before being transmitted to the grid. - 5.8 It is also intended to accommodate the following on the site. - 2.2 metre high security (deer style) fence erected around the perimeter - 1.2 metre high pole mounted infra red beam system set within the boundary of the perimeter fence - 5.9 The existing access from the A19 southbound slip road will be utilised during construction and maintenance, with an area of hardstanding being provided to allow vehicles to turn. - 5.10 The supporting documentation states that the installation period is expected to last between 10-12 weeks with activity taking place between 07:00 and 19:00 Monday to Friday and 07:00 and 17:00 on a Saturday.
+- 2.8 Approval is sought for a period of 40 years for the installation of a solar farm at the site with a maximum generation capacity of 5MWh per annum.
+The proposal comprises fixed tilt, ballast mounted PV solar array which will feed into the electrical grid under permitted development rights enjoyed under section 17 of the Town and Country Planning General Permitted Development Order.
+The electricity generated would notionally be capable of powering up to 1500 homes. - 2.9 After a period of 40 years the land will be returned to agricultural use. - 2.10 The physical presence of the array would consist of 18768 panels at a 20 degree angle, some 2.4 metres in height, laid out in east to west rows with spacing of approximately 5 metres to prevent over shadowing.
+The solar radiation is converted into electricity and converted onsite by on site convertors into an AC current before being transmitted to the grid. - 2.11 It is also intended to accommodate the following on the site. - 2.2 metre high security (deer style) fence erected around the perimeter - 1.2 metre high pole mounted infra red beam system set within the boundary of the perimeter fence - 2.12 The existing access from the A19 southbound slip road will be utilised during construction and maintenance, with an area of hardstanding being provided to allow vehicles to turn. - 2.13 The supporting documentation states that the installation period is expected to last between 10-12 weeks with activity taking place between 07:00 and 19:00 Monday to Friday and 07:00 and 17:00 on a Saturday.